 Mateo Ojeda is a Colombian composer.
 He has been composing pieces for concert music, films, television and advertising since 2003.
-He has been awarded five composition’s prizes in Colombia and Germany for his pieces: ‘‘ONCE (2018)’’, ‘‘PANTALEÓN, niño Chicamocha (2015)’’, ‘‘GALÁN, Poema Sinfónico (2013)’’, ‘‘El Mundo de Verona (2006)’’ and ‘‘ Once Colores Sordos (2003)’’.
-Mateo has written music for more than thirty (30) short-films and two (2) full-length documentary films.
-Most notably, ‘‘PANTALEÓN» (2019), a Colombian short-film about a country boy who is forced to go to the end of the thousand-day war in Colombia; ‘‘AGUA:CERO (2015)’’, a Spanish documentary about water, (filmed in Africa, India and South America, produced by We Are Water Foundation) and ‘‘INFIERNO O PARAÍSO (2014)’’, an acclaimed Colombian documentary film about an addictive life directed by Germán Piffano.
+He won recently the prestigious MUSIC AWARD PEER RABEN 2019 for »Best Music in a Short Film» at Soundtrack_Cologne 16 in Germany.
+He has been awarded several composition’s prizes in Colombia and Germany for his concert pieces: ‘‘ONCE (2018)’’, ‘‘PANTALEÓN, niño Chicamocha (2015)’’, ‘‘GALÁN, Poema Sinfónico (2013)’’, ‘‘El Mundo de Verona (2006)’’ and ‘‘ Once Colores Sordos (2003)’’.
+Mateo has written music for more than twenty (20) short-films and two (2) full-length documentary films.
+Most notably, ‘‘PANTALEÓN» (2019), a Colombian short-film about a country boy who is forced to go to the end of the thousand-day war in Colombia; ‘‘AGUA:CERO (2015)’’, a Spanish documentary about water, (filmed in Africa, India and South America, produced by We Are Water Foundation) and ‘‘INFIERNO O PARAÍSO (2014)’’, an acclaimed Colombian documentary film about an addictive life directed by Germán Piffano (R.I.P)

-Mateo moved to Hamburg, Germany in October 2012 where he is currently developing his work worldwide.
-Currently he is co-founder and composer at ”ROJO Sounddesign & Filmmusik” and part-time music teacher at Junge Musikakademie and Happy Music School in Hamburg, Germany.
+Mateo moved to Hamburg, Germany in 2012 where he is currently developing his work worldwide.
+Currently he is co-founder and composer at ”ROJO Sounddesign & Filmmusik”, composer for the German brand Music Sculptor and drum teacher at Junge Musikakademie in Hamburg, Germany.

 From 2018 he is an official member of The Colombian Cinematic Arts Academy – and RIMA, Iberoamerikanisches Netzwerk von Musikern und Künstlern in Germany.